 This practice helps you clearly demonstrate the tangible value of HR to the rest of the business, which is so important for buy-in.
 Plus, it naturally helps you pinpoint areas where there’s room for improvement, which is always a good thing.

-7. Support Culture and Behavior
+7. Improve Culture and Behavior

 8. Adaptable